 Performance of React relies on the architecture, components and libraries that you use in your application.
 To catch the performance chokepoint, you must first understand the underlying architecture.

 If you’re reading this post, you’re probably familiar with React.
 I suppose that you are looking for reasons why your application does not work fast enough and how to speed up your React App.

 What’s exactly wrong with React?

-React is a simple and light library just to... render the components which are compiled into html.
-Communication between modules or classes is done via props from a parent.
+React is a simple and light library just to... render the components which are compiled into HTML.
+Communication between modules or classes is usually done via props from a parent.
 Each time the props are changed, the render method of all components is triggered.
-It’s called one-way data binding.
+It’s called one-way data binding or unidirectional flow.
 Sounds great?

 In small and simple apps this approach works very well.
 But sometimes, when our project is growing to include new features, we can see that performance drops.
 Loading views takes more time, refreshing components seems to be harder than before.
 You may ask yourself:

 Render is the most memory-consuming function.
 But when we plan our app structure in a good way, we can prevent unnecessary rendering.
 Before we start, however, let’s define what “long loading time” means exactly.
 Fortunately, why-did-you-update comes with help.
 This library will let us know how often components render in a particular view.

 Perhaps most of us have heard of react lifecycle method, shouldComponentUpdate.
 This method gives us control over when the component should update.
 Shocking ;)?
 But in this article I will tell you one thing:

 Before you use this function, check your render method.

 Let’s consider a simple example.
 We have two components: Box and Paragraph.
 Box contains Paragraph and listens to prop ‘clicks’.
 Paragraph has an options prop, with text and style.
 Each time ‘clicks’ is changed, Box is rendered.
 What about Paragraph?
 It shouldn’t be refreshed.